MariaPonomarenko38/CodeKobzar/README.md

-# KodKobzar
+# CodeKobzar

-<a href="https://huggingface.co/ponoma16/KodKobzar13B">KodKobzar13B</a> is a generative model that was trained on Ukrainian Wikipedia data and Ukrainian language rules.
+<a href="https://huggingface.co/ponoma16/KodKobzar13B">CodeKobzar13B</a> is a generative model that was trained on Ukrainian Wikipedia data and Ukrainian language rules.
 It has knowledge of Ukrainian history, language, literature and culture.

 ## Getting Started